Health-RI/The-FAIR-Metroline/pages/tool-scenarios/transform_onco_data.md

 You start with raw tumor sequencing files, run an analysis workflow to generate variants and copy number profiles, then format the outputs so they can be uploaded to a cancer genomics portal for exploration.

-{% include scenario-overview.html complexity="Medium to High" environment="HPC or Cloud" outcome="Published dataset" %}
+{% include scenario-overview.html complexity="High" environment="HPC or Cloud" outcome="Published dataset" %}

 ## Your Journey